 Do you want to study journalism at university?
-Here’s why you should apply to The School of Journalism in London or Manchester.
+Here’s why you should apply to The School of Journalism in London.

 The School of Journalism is a BA (Hons) Multimedia Journalism degree, offered through a unique collaboration between the UK’s number one NCTJ journalism training school News Associates and Marjon University.

 If you study journalism at The School of Journalism, you won’t be a student – you’ll be a trainee journalist doing real-life journalism from your first day.

 You’ll get stuck in interviewing politicians and artists, attending press events, and writing, filming and recording video pieces and podcasts straight away.
 Our trainees even recently covered the London local elections!